TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.restartedvm/compute-restarted-troubleshootwindowsupdateissues.md

 **If you have access to your VM**, the below steps will help troubleshoot the issue.<br>

-**Identify the issue by examining the event log for specific errors**<br>
+**Identify the issue by examining the event log for specific errors:**<br>

 1. Open Event Viewer (Found in Control Panel > Administrative Tools)<br>
-	- Look for Windows Update Agent events in the System log but also look for errors in the System and Application logs around the same time that updates were applied.<br>
+	- Look for Windows Update Agent events in the System log, but also look for errors in the System and Application logs around the same time that updates were applied<br>
-	- Expand the Event Viewer tree to Application and Service Logs > Microsoft > Windows > WindowsUpdateClient > Operational.
+	- Expand the Event Viewer tree to Application and Service Logs > Microsoft > Windows > WindowsUpdateClient > Operational

 2. Identify the Update that is failing to install and the failure code<br>
 	- Find the error in [Common Windows Update errors](https://docs.microsoft.com/windows/deployment/update/windows-update-errors) or [Windows Update error codes by component](https://docs.microsoft.com/windows/deployment/update/windows-update-error-reference) and mitigate the issue, if possible

-**Run the Windows Update troubleshooter for Windows**<br>
+**Run the Windows Update troubleshooter for Windows:**<br>

-1. Download the troubleshooter, and select **Open** or **Save** in the pop-up window.
-(If you chose **Save**, you'll need to open the troubleshooter from the save location.)<br>
+1. Download the troubleshooter, and select **Open** or **Save** in the pop-up window (If you chose **Save**, you'll need to open the troubleshooter from the save location)<br>
-2. Select **Next** to start the troubleshooter, and follow the steps to identify and fix any problems.<br>
+2. Select **Next** to start the troubleshooter, and follow the steps to identify and fix any problems<br>
 3. After the troubleshooter finishes, try running Windows Update again.
 Select the **Start** button, and then select **Settings > Update & security > Windows Update > Check for updates**, and then install any available updates.
 4. If applicable, [Reset windows update components](http://support.microsoft.com/kb/971058)